Social Commerce: What it is & How to Use it Effectively

 Internet users are no longer turning to their computers first to access online content.
 Currently, over 50% of all Internet traffic comes from mobile devices, and the easiest applications to access on mobile devices are social media apps.

 As of 2021, there are 4.48 billion people using social media worldwide, and 93.3% of those social media users are currently active on a social media platform.
 In addition to connecting with friends and browsing for fun, social media users are spending their time seeing and engaging with brands on these platforms, and in many cases, making purchases based on the products showing up in their feed.
+Therefore, social media has become one of the most consistent places for brands to connect with a large swath of their consumer base and reach new shoppers, too.

 The benefits social commerce

 Virality: The viral nature of social media means there are plentiful opportunities to grow a brand.
 Today, a brand can get a product into the hands of the right influencer on apps like TikTok and Instagram and watch sales for that product skyrocket as consumers see, engage with, and share that influencer’s post.
-The more engagement a brand gets on social media—likes, reshares, comments, follows, etc.—the more exposure they can receive from new customers, essentially creating digital foot traffic to their business.
+The more engagement a brand gets on social media—likes, re-shares, comments, follows, etc.—the more exposure they can receive from new customers, essentially creating digital foot traffic to their business.

 Social proof: Another benefit of social commerce is that you can provide your customers with more social proof that your product does what you say it does.
 Social commerce builds on the importance of reviews because it gives users another avenue to share their experiences with a product, either by posting about their experiences or leaving comments in your feed.
 A good 76% of people say they trust online reviews as much as recommendations from family and friends, and social media is a great place to share/incorporate those reviews to build trust in your brand.